 4. Cordenio Severance House (Cedarhurst Mansion)

-- The Cordenio Severance House, also known as Cedarhurst, was first built in 1868, shortly after the Civil War, as a simple farmhouse for Charles O. Fanning.
+- The Cordenio Severance House, also known as Cedarhurst, was first built in the late 1860s shortly after the Civil War, as a simple farmhouse for Charles O. Fanning.

 - Fanning willed the property to his granddaughter, Mary Severance, who married Cordenio Severance.
 Cordenio Severance was a successful Twin Cities attorney and Mary was a prominent suffragist and civil rights activist.

-- Cordenio was a close friend and business partner of Frank B. Kellog, US Senator, Nobel Peace Prize winner, Ambassador to Great Britain, and U.S. Secretary of State for President Calvin Coolidge and Cushman Kellog Davis, Governor of Minnesota, US Senator, Chairman of the Senate Foreign Relations committee, and scholar.
+- According to the National Register of Historic Places Nomination Form, Cordenio was a close friend and business partner of Frank B. Kellog, US Senator, Nobel Peace Prize winner, Ambassador to Great Britain, and U.S. Secretary of State for President Calvin Coolidge and Cushman Kellog Davis, Governor of Minnesota, US Senator, Chairman of the Senate Foreign Relations committee, and scholar.